mohak3300/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ---
-description: Learn how to create, mint and transfer an NFT on Avalanche
+description: Learn how to create, mint ,and transfer an NFT on Avalanche
 ---

-# 1. Create a NFT using Avalanche wallet
+# 1. Create an NFT using Avalanche wallet

 ## Introduction

 Avalanche is a global financial network for the issuance and trade of digital goods.
 On Avalanche, these digital goods are represented as tokens, which can be assets or utilities.
-Some tokens are **fungible**, which means that one token is interchangeable for any other one token.
+Some tokens are **fungible**, which means that one token is interchangeable for any other token.
 Real-world currency is fungible, for example; one $5 note is treated as being the same as any other $5 note but let's say for AVAX the value is not constant it changes as its financial network grows.

 Avalanche also supports non-fungible tokens \(NFTs\).
 By definition, each NFT is unique and not perfectly interchangeable for any other NFT.
 For example, there could be an NFT that represents ownership of a real-world piece of art; each piece of art, like each NFT, is unique.
 NFTs represent digital scarcity and may prove to have even greater utility than traditional fungible tokens.